nvim-treesitter/nvim-treesitter/README.md

 Plug 'nvim-treesitter/nvim-treesitter', {'do': ':TSUpdate'}  " We recommend updating the parsers on update
 ```

+For other plugin managers such as `packer.nvim`, see this [Installation page from the wiki](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Installation) (Note that this page is community maintained).

 ## Language parsers

 Treesitter uses a different _parser_ for every language, which needs to be generated via `tree-sitter-cli` from a `grammar.js` file, then compiled to a `.so` library that needs to be placed in neovim's `runtimepath` (typically under `parser/{language}.so`).